Primary hairs may create echoes

 The particle motion, shadows, and grey-body factors for these black holes were recently studied in \cite{Lutfuoglu:2025ldc}, but an analogous analysis of their quasinormal spectrum has not yet been carried out.
 In this paper, we demonstrate that the quasinormal ringing of such black holes possesses a remarkable property: within certain ranges of parameters it can produce echoes without the need for any environmental effects in the far zone or specific quantum corrections near the event horizon.

-The echoes arise from secondary scattering whenever the effective potential develops more than one peak.
-Typically, an additional peak is introduced artificially, for instance, to model the influence of the astrophysical environment, the presence of a cloud of quantum fields near the horizon, or exotic compact objects such as wormholes that mimic black-hole behavior by duplicating the potential barrier \cite{Cardoso:2016rao,Konoplya:2018yrp,Cardoso:2016oxy,Bronnikov:2019sbx,Abedi:2016hgu,Bueno:2017hyj,Churilova:2021tgn,Konoplya:2024wds,Mark:2017dnq,Cardoso:2019apo}.
-As a rule, black hole solutions in Einstein gravity or its common extensions do not give rise to echoes.
+Echoes arise from secondary scattering whenever the effective potential develops more than one peak.
+Typically, an additional peak is introduced artificially, for instance, to model the influence of the astrophysical environment, the presence of a cloud of quantum fields near the horizon, or exotic compact objects such as wormholes that mimic black-hole behavior by duplicating the potential barrier \cite{Cardoso:2016rao,Cardoso:2016oxy,Abedi:2016hgu,Mark:2017dnq,Bueno:2017hyj,Konoplya:2018yrp,Cardoso:2019apo,Bronnikov:2019sbx,Dong:2020odp,Churilova:2021tgn,Cheung:2021bol,Konoplya:2024wds}.
+Another way to obtain secondary scattering is through the AdS boundary, which has been studied in particular for scalar-tensor theories of gravity \cite{Vlachos:2021weq,Chatzifotis:2021pak}.
+As a rule, black hole solutions in Einstein gravity or its common extensions do not give rise to echoes in asymptotically flat spacetime.
 Here, however, we show that \emph{primary hairs alone can induce a nonmonotonic behavior of the metric function, which in turn generates strong echoes.}

 The paper is organized as follows.
 In Secs.~\ref{sec:background} and~\ref{sec:equations} we present the background geometry and the wave equations for scalar and Dirac perturbations.
 Section~\ref{sec:numerical} provides a brief overview of the numerical methods employed to compute quasinormal modes and to study the evolution of perturbations, namely the higher-order WKB method with Padé approximants and the time-domain integration.
 The results on echoes and quasinormal modes are discussed in Secs.~\ref{sec:echoes} and~\ref{sec:qnms} respectively.
 Finally, Sec.~\ref{sec:conclusions} contains our conclusions, where we summarize the main findings and outline some open questions.